-If you want to start a Ph.D. to solve real security problems and are thinking about applying to our group, we would love to talk to you!
-To get the ball rolling, here is some information on our group and what we are looking for in an applicant.
+If you want to start a Ph.D. to solve open problems in security, I would love to talk to you!
+To get the ball rolling, here is some information about the group and what I look for in an applicant.

 Our group has broad interests in practical systems, network, and software security.
-And, we are always interested in working in new and exciting areas!
+We are always interested in working in new and exciting areas!
 But, our work tends to fall into one of the following general categories.